anontechnology/documentation/docs/api/reportonly.md

 # Report-Only Data

 ## POST /auditlogs
 Records activity for report-only data; that is, data that is not stored in the vault but is still being monitored.
-The purpose of this endpoint is to collect metadata about how sensitive data that is stored in external systems is being used.
+The purpose of this endpoint is to collect metadata about how sensitive data stored in external systems is being used.

-While writes of external data can be recorded using [the same API endpoint used for storing data in the vault](/api/datapoints#post-entitiesentityidattributes), this endpoint allows recording reads and deletes as well as writes.
+While writes of external data can be recorded using [the same API endpoint used for storing data in the vault](/api/datapoints#post-entitiesentityidattributes), this endpoint allows recording reads and deletes as well as writes, as well as allowing more metadata to be expressed.

 ### Parameters